ssrg-vt/DynaCut/README.md

 ❯ ./crit  config_init -d ./ -name "nginx" -input ~/master-thd.log ~/worker-thd.log -sa 0x5625441e8000 -ip 0x5baeb
 ```

-This command generates the `bb_list` file, which contains the list of the basic blocks where the trap has been inserted.
+This command generates the `bb_list_file` file, which contains the list of the basic blocks where the trap has been inserted.
 It also generates a `bb_list_original` file, which contains the list of all the basic blocks of the application.
 The `bb_list_original` file is required to remove overlapping basic blocks.

-2. Compile the multi_sig_init.c file located in /PopSnapshot/tests/handler_example with the newly generated config_init_address.h and config_init_data.h files.
+2. Compile the multi_sig_init.c file located in /PopSnapshot/tests/sighandler with the newly generated config_init_address.h and config_init_data.h files.
+The best way to do this would be to copy the multi_sig_init.c file into the dump folder.

 Example:
 ```